CodeBrain: Bridging Decoupled Tokenizer and Multi-Scale Architecture for EEG Foundation Model: Dataset Description

-\paragraph{Emotion Recognition.} We conduct emotion recognition experiments on two widely used EEG datasets: FACED \cite{chen2023large} and SEED-V \cite{liu2021comparing}. \\ The \textbf{FACED} dataset (Finer-Grained Affective Computing EEG Dataset) is a large-scale EEG dataset proposed by Chen et al. \cite{chen2023large} for emotion recognition tasks.
-It consists of 32-channel EEG recordings sampled at 250 Hz from 123 participants, each exposed to 28 video clips designed to elicit nine distinct emotional states: \emph{amusement}, \emph{inspiration}, \emph{joy}, \emph{tenderness}, \emph{anger}, \emph{fear}, \emph{disgust}, \emph{sadness}, and \emph{neutral}.
+\paragraph{Emotion Recognition.} We conduct emotion recognition experiments on two widely used EEG datasets: FACED \citep{chen2023large} and SEED-V \citep{liu2021comparing}. \\ The \textbf{FACED} dataset (Finer-Grained Affective Computing EEG Dataset) is a large-scale EEG dataset for emotion recognition tasks \citep{chen2023large}.
+It consists of 32-channel EEG recordings sampled at 250 Hz from 123 participants, each exposed to 28 video clips designed to elicit nine distinct emotional states: \textit{amusement}, \textit{inspiration}, \textit{joy}, \textit{tenderness}, \textit{anger}, \textit{fear}, \textit{disgust}, \textit{sadness}, and \textit{neutral}.
 These cover both positive and negative affective categories.
 Each EEG trial is 10 seconds long and is subsequently resampled to 200 Hz, resulting in a total of 10,332 clean EEG segments.
-For fair comparison, we adopt the same subject-wise split as in \cite{wang2024cbramod}: subjects 1–80 are used for training, 81–100 for validation, and 101–123 for testing, ensuring no subject overlap across splits and enabling evaluation of cross-subject generalization. \\ \textbf{SEED-V} \cite{liu2021comparing} is an EEG dataset designed for emotion recognition, covering five emotional categories: \emph{happy}, \emph{sad}, \emph{neutral}, \emph{disgust}, and \emph{fear}.
+For fair comparison, we adopt the same subject-wise split as in \citep{wang2024cbramod}: subjects 1-80 are used for training, 81-100 for validation, and 101-123 for testing, ensuring no subject overlap across splits and enabling evaluation of cross-subject generalization. \\ \textbf{SEED-V} \citep{liu2021comparing} is an EEG dataset designed for emotion recognition, covering five emotional categories: \textit{happy}, \textit{sad}, \textit{neutral}, \textit{disgust}, and \textit{fear}.
 It consists of 62-channel EEG recordings collected at 1000 Hz from 16 subjects, each participating in three sessions.
 Each session includes 15 trials, which are evenly divided into training, validation, and test sets (5 trials each).
-The EEG signals are segmented into 1-second windows, yielding a total of 117,744 samples, and resampled to 200 Hz for consistency.
-The dataset provides rich temporal structure and inter-subject variability, making it a strong benchmark for evaluating generalization in emotion-related EEG modeling.
+The EEG signals are segmented into 1-second windows, yielding a total of 117,744 samples, and resampled to 200 Hz.